quicwg/multipath/draft-ietf-quic-multipath.md

 ### Allocating, Consuming, and Retiring Connection IDs {#consume-retire-cid}

-With the multipath extension, each connection ID is associated with one path that is identified by the Path ID specified in the Path Identifier field of the MP_NEW_CONNECTION_ID frame {{mp-new-conn-id-frame}}.
+With the multipath extension, each connection ID is associated with one path that is identified by the Path ID that is specified in the Path Identifier field of the MP_NEW_CONNECTION_ID frame {{mp-new-conn-id-frame}}.
 The Path ID 0 indicates the initial path of the connection.
 Respectively, the connection IDs used during the handshake belong to the initial path